 (2) This section is without prejudice to the provisions of the Evidence Act 1906 section 11.

-87. Information
+87. Information obtained, use of etc.

 (1) Information concerning the affairs of a person that is obtained under this Division by an authorised person may (for the purposes of section 112 (which relates to the confidentiality of information officially obtained)) be recorded, used or disclosed on the basis that it has been acquired by the authorised person for the purposes of this Act.